-1. Confirm that presenters are able to access previously requested A/V. If there is a problem, come to the registration desk.
+- 1. Confirm that presenters are able to access previously requested A/V. If there is a problem, look for an A/V tech in the hallway or come to the registration desk. - 2.
+Do not rearrange room.
+Doing so will result in additional charges for which the program unit will be responsible.
+If there is a problem with the room setup, contact SBL staff.